 Congratulations!
-You just got married and now you want to add your new spouse to the title of your home.
+You just got married and now you want to add your new spouse to the mortgage or title of your home.

 Putting your spouse on title (adding them to the ownership) is a simple process.
 All you need to do is have a grant deed prepared, sign it in front of a notary public, and then have it recorded.
 The cost is usually under $100.